Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### a.
 Time change

-We'll be able to change the time with a device , This device will be usefull to show to the customer the permission with the time when the door lock automatically.
+We'll be able to change the time with a device , This device will be usefull to show to the customer the permission with the time when the door will be locked automatically.

 ### b.
 Peoples in School
 ### c.
 Teleportation to short distance

+We'll be able to teleport the user to a place , to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.

 ### d.
 Welcome NPC

 # 6. User cases